On-Site Machining and Repair Solutions

 Atlas’ on-site machining and repair capabilities are difficult to succinctly describe as they are so wide-ranging, and their applications are so diverse.

 If you believe your project can only be done in a machine shop or repair facility, but the teardown and transport costs are substantial, give our team a call first.
 You will be surprised at how comprehensive our field service is and at the level of precision that can be had with our technology and expertise.
+Submit a request to our on-site engineering team or give us a call at 1-855-4UpTime (855-487-8463) to quickly tap into our knowledge and recommended solutions.

 Atlas has an array of portable milling machines, each suited for different use cases.
 Small key mills can be set up quickly to mill simple keyways in shaft journals, large linear mills can mill any flat surface of any size when coupled with our laser tracker technology, large gantry mills can mill very large areas in one setup, and our CNC mill can perform more specialized drilling and milling operations such as interpolated boring and thread milling.
 All of these machines can be mounted in any position.